adriancostin6/VoIP-Analyzer/README.md

 ### Prerequisites

-This project requires the [libtins](https://github.com/mfontanini/libtins) library for compilation.
+This project requires the [libtins](https://github.com/mfontanini/libtins) library.
 Instructions for installing this dependency are provided on the official github page.

 For Windows builds, you will also need the [WinPCAP developer pack](https://www.winpcap.org/install/bin/WpdPack_4_1_2.zip).